This article appeared originally on the York Disability Rights Forum's website on November 16th 2020.

 How can websites that meet the Web Content Accessibility Guidelines not be accessible?

+Although these guidelines cover a wide range of issues, they are not able to address the needs of people with all types, degrees, and combinations of disability.
 From this, we can understand that in order to make websites as accessible to as many people as possible, the WCAG have been developed with specific disabilities in mind, rather than the needs of individuals.

 There are solutions that already exist which attempt to allow people to personalise websites.
 A prominent example can be found within most modern web browsers such as Google Chrome, Safari and Firefox.
 These browsers allow users to change the default appearance of websites within their settings.
 For example, you could set the font size to appear bigger by default.
 However, the success of such approaches can depend on the way that a website has been implemented by its developer.
 Websites may have been styled and implemented in a certain way, so that some of these settings may not take effect, even when changed.